-Happy Chinese New Year in Spanish?
+How to say Happy Lunar New Year in Spanish?

 Once upon a time, in the ancient realms of China, a captivating tale unfolded—the origin story of the Chinese New Year.
-The roots of this vibrant celebration trace back over 3,800 years, blending myth, legend, and a dash of celestial magic.
-But wait, you haven’t told us yet how to say Happy Chinese New Year in Spanish–mmm. muy fácil, ¡Feliz Año Nuevo Chino!

 But Why It Falls in Winter & Not in Spring?

 While the date varies each year in the Gregorian calendar, it usually falls between January 21 and February 20.
 So, is it Fall, Winter and Spring?
 Despite this timing often being in the middle of winter, the term “Spring Festival” reflects the anticipation of the spring season in the lunar calendar.
-Spring is a time associated with renewal, growth, and new beginnings, symbolizing the start of a fresh agricultural cycle.

 So, even though it might seem counterintuitive to Westerners who associate spring with warmer weather, in the context of the Chinese lunar calendar, the Spring Festival signifies the transition from winter to spring.
 Let’s talk about who started it: Nian!